 Request No. 15.
-Document / Internal documents and records of communications between POSH's senior managers, directors, shareholders and/or Category of external advisors, discussing the decision of to no longer participate in GOSH.
-Documents: Justifications: At paragraphs 58 of the SoC, the Claimant states, that "Eventually, decided to withdraw from the joint venture [GOSH]".
-The Respondent understands that initially decided to withdraw for the joint actively participated in POSH's venture in Mexico.
-However, no further detail is given regarding the decision of to withdraw his participation in GOSH.
+Document / Internal documents and records of communications between POSH's senior managers, directors, shareholders and/or Category of external advisors, discussing the decision of Documents: Justifications: At paragraphs 58 of the SoC, the Claimant states, that "Eventually, venture [GOSH]".
+The Respondent understands that initially actively participated in POSH's venture in Mexico.
+However, no further detail is given regarding the decision of in GOSH.
 The requested documents are not in the possession, custody or control of the Respondent.
 The Respondent believes that the requested documents exist and are in the possession, custody or control of the Claimant because they would have been prepared and kept in the ordinary course of business.
 Objections: Claimant objects to this request on the ground that the documents sought are not relevant or material to the outcome of this arbitration.
 (See IBA Rules, Articles 3(3)(b) and 9(2)(a)).
-Claimant mentions and the second of the second sec Respondent does not dispute this, but nevertheless requests information regarding accesses 's decision not to participate in the joint venture.
-There is no issue in dispute between the Parties regarding accesses .
+Claimant mentions in three paragraphs of the SOC (SOC, ¶¶ 53, 57 and 58) to explain that he was initially interested in participating in the joint venture with OSA, but later declined to do so. has no connection whatsoever with the Subsidiaries, OSA, the Measures, or the claims asserted in this arbitration.
+Respondent does not dispute this, but nevertheless requests information regarding 's decision not to participate in the joint venture.
+There is no issue in dispute between the Parties regarding .
 This is a mere fishing expedition by Respondent, and cannot serve as a justification for a document production request.
 Reply: This request is directly related to Respondent's arguments that POSH made poor business decisions with its Mexican partners.
-Claimant affirms that, and Respondent believes that, and Respondent believes that, and Respondent believes that, and doubts about conducting business with OSA.
-It is material to the case to understand how and why ended the original commercial relationship, as it is quite probable that concluded that the risks associated with OSA were too high.
+Claimant affirms that had doubts about conducting business with OSA.
+It is material to the case to understand how and why ended the original commercial relationship, as it is quite probable that risks associated with OSA were too high.
 Whether POSH disregarded 's opinions or deliberately ignored them is important evidence because Claimant should not be able to attribute responsibility to Respondent for Claimant's own bad business decisions.
 This is not a fishing expedition; instead Respondent seeks to meet its burden of proof.